t7-reapy/t7_workspace/SCRIPTING.md

 `<entity> delete()` to free entity

-### Sounds stuff
+### Ambient stuff

-The `ambient_mod.csv` needs to be configured according ardivee's script `_ambient_room.cs`.
-There is a specificity regarding the csv file now: never specify column value `EntityContextValue0` for the default ambient sound.
+The `ambient_mod.csv` or **any ambient mod csv file** needs to be configured according to ardivee's script `_ambient_room.cs`.
+> [***not true, I've tested it multiple times, sometimes work, sometimes doesn't, but with current config field value needs to be specified***] => There is a specificity regarding the csv file now: never specify column value `EntityContextValue0` for the default ambient sound.

+"Reverb" column config doesn't seem to impact gun sound effects, weirdly, but will affect every other sounds I've been testing.
+At least the context ringoff_plr does affect gun sound.
+Important! context "water":"over" needs to specified, if not, no gun sounds.